Ahmed-Sadeq-Hussein/Mjukvaruutvekling-grupp-5/README.md

 I, Ahmed Hussein, declare that I am the sole author of the content I add to this repository.
 I, Sana Subhiyeh, declare that I am the sole author of the content I add to this repository.
 I, Hannan Khalil, declare that I am the sole author of the content I add to this repository.

- Ahmed , Julius , Rama , Sana , hannan
+I, Rama Muharam, declare that I am the sole author of the content I add to this repository.
+I, Julius Norén, declare that I am the sole author of the content I add to this repository.

+### Contributors:
+- Ahmed
+- Julius
+- Rama
+- Sana
+- Hannan

 ### För att pusha:
 git init
-# git add .
+git add .
-# git status       Checka om allt ser bra ut
-# git commit -m "message"
-# git push origin main
+git status      Checka om allt ser bra ut git commit -m "message" git push origin main

 ## detta är för att pulla / updatera nya